AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ### Deploying to RDE {#deploying-to-rde}

-This section deals with information on using the RDE CLI for deploying, installing or updating bundles, OSGI configurations, content packages, individual content files, and Apache or Dispatcher configurations.
+This section deals with information on using the RDE CLI for deploying, installing, or updating bundles, OSGI configurations, content packages, individual content files, and Apache or Dispatcher configurations.

 The general usage pattern is `aio aem:rde:install <artifact>`.